dragon540/ScientificCalc/README.md

 1.Equation solver(linear - two variable, three variable; quadratic)

-2.Matrix calculation (for example- matrix multiplkication, inverse, etc)
+2.Matrix calculation (for example- matrix multiplication, inverse, etc)

 3.Implementation of BigInt library and ultimate migration of all function to use this library